 Marriage Licence and Civil Ceremonies

-- A Marriage Licence can be issued only to the bride and/or groom.
+- A Marriage License can be issued only to the bride and/or groom.

-- Both parties must sign the Marriage Licence Application form and use full legal name(s), not initials.
+- Both parties must sign the Marriage License Application form and use full legal name(s), not initials.

 - Birth certificate